That's Right, The Good-For-You Stuff!

 Gentle ginger with a touch of pine in flavor, this spice is often used in herbal medicinal preparations for indigestion and flatulence.
 Native to southern India, ancient Indians believed cardamom helped regulate weight and fight obesity.

-An important spice for cooking in many countries – Mexico, India and throughout the Middle East, cumin is peppery with tones of citrus.
+An important spice for cooking in many countries such as Mexico, India and throughout the Middle East, cumin is peppery with tones of citrus.
 Recognized for its oils that show anticancer properties as well as helpful in liver detoxification.

 This aromatic seed is a warm combination of cinnamon and pepper flavors.
 This dried spice is a carminative, reducing gas formation and supporting intestinal tone.
 Nutmeg as an essential oil has been used to relieve rheumatoid arthritis.